Wixel/GUMP/README.md

     return $value === $params;
 }, 'Field {field} does not equal to {param}.');

+// You might want to check whether a validator exists first GUMP::has_validator($rule);

 /**
  * @param string $value Value
  * @param array  $param Filter parameters (optional)